What is a safety recall?

 An safety recall occurs when a manufacturer (or the ) determines that a car model (or several models) has a safety-related defect or does not comply with a federal safety standard.
 When this happens, the automaker will alert owners to the problem and usually offer a free repair.

-As part of an effort to ensure every car shared on Getaround is safe for our renters, and in order to comply with governing personal vehicle sharing, Getaround is requiring all of it’s California owners to resolve active recalls by 12/10/2018.
+As part of an effort to ensure every car shared on Getaround is safe for our renters, and in order to comply with and Colorado governing personal vehicle sharing, Getaround is requiring all of its owners to resolve active recalls in those states before their car can be active for trips on Getaround.

 How do I check if my car has a safety recall?